 That said, many fitness enthusiasts tend to overlook speed ropes in favor of other, more complex exercise gear.
 But while complicated workout equipment can certainly isolate and improve specific areas, the speed rope’s strength lies in its simplicity.

 You see, even though the exercise basically amounts to little more than repeated, sustained jumping in place, the fact is that it involves a wide range of muscles.
 This results in a workout that gets the entire body moving, instead of limiting the activity to just one or two muscle groups.
-This makes it a powerful option for those who want to get more out of their cardiorespiratory training.
+This makes it a powerful option for those who want to get more out of their cardiorespiratory or conditioning training.

 Indeed, when it comes to exercise, there are few workouts that offer a wider range of benefits than speed ropes.
 So take a moment and see for yourself five reasons why you should include a jump rope in your exercise toolkit.